grahamstark/stb.jl/doc/example_json_main_output_commentary.md

 ### avg_metr

-Average Marginal Effective Tax Rate - 3 element array (0=pre-, 1=changed, 2=difference).
+Average Marginal Effective Tax Rate - 3 element array (0=pre-, 1=changed, 2=difference), showing the average of the tax rate people face on the next £ they earn.

 ### metr_histogram